johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 ## Ranking Stake Pools

 Stake pools are ranked in the Daedalus wallet and Cardano Explorer depending on the amount of rewards users will get if they opt to delegate to them.
-The ranking indicates the saturation level of the pool, making pool selection easier.
+The ranking indicates the saturation[^41] level of the pool, making pool selection easier.
 From the standpoint of a delegator, once a pool reaches a specific saturation threshold, delegating to it is no longer profitable.
 The most desirable stake pools are shown first, and they are sorted from top to bottom.

 The ranking system is intended to let users pick the best stake pool for a greater return on investment (ROI), so that dependable stake pool owners can keep the system running and maximize decentralization.